Search

 Trauma can disrupt a person’s sense of safety, predictability, and connection.
 While many people experience trauma without developing long-term psychological difficulties, others find that its effects persist and shape emotional responses, relationships, and self-understanding.

-Post-Traumatic Stress Disorder is a mental health condition that may develop after a person experiences or witnesses a traumatic event involving threat to life, serious injury, or violation of bodily integrity [1].
+Post-traumatic stress disorder is a mental health condition that may develop after a person experiences or witnesses a traumatic event involving a threat to life, serious injury, or violation of bodily integrity [1].

 This may include: